-We would only break confidentiality after careful consideration and after discussing this with you wherever possible.
+I would only break confidentiality after careful consideration and after discussing this with you wherever possible.
 Some private healthcare insurance companies expect written progress reports to authorise treatment.
 Your referrer will usually request your written permission for information to be disclosed.
-We will discuss the content of any reports with you beforehand.
+I will discuss the content of any reports with you beforehand.

-Please contact us and we can discuss the best way forward for you.
+Please contact me and we can discuss the best way forward for you.

 We know that meeting for the first time can be anxiety provoking and we are experienced with helping people manage these feelings.
 During an assessment session we seek to understand your current difficulties and your hopes for therapy.
 It is also an opportunity for you to see if you feel comfortable.
 At the end of your first session, the psychologist will make recommendations and a treatment plan.
 On rare occasions we may feel we cannot offer you the service you need. if this is the case we will explain why and advise you on alternatives.

 Please note that attending an initial assessment does not commit you to ongoing therapy sessions.

 There is extensive research evidence about the effectiveness of therapy for a wide variety of difficulties.
 We deliver evidence based psychological treatments and consider the National Institute of Clinical Excellence (NICE) guidelines when making recommendations for the approach we will use and the possible length of treatment.